SoftingIndustrial/datafeed-edge-connector/edgeconnector-siemens/README.md

 Please see the [License README page](../Licenses/README.md) for further details.

-The license activation for **dataFEED edgeConnector Siemens** is described at the [README page](../Licenses/SoftingLicenseServer/README.md) of the Softing License Server.
+The license activation for **dataFEED edgeConnector Siemens** is described in the [README page](../Licenses/SoftingLicenseServer/README.md) of the Softing License Server.